 Different factors influence the development of eating disorders:

 - Genetics: having a family member with an eating disorder increases the probability to suffer one.
 However, having a parent or brother with an eating disorder doesn’t mean you will develop the same issue, as other factors are also essential to triggering these disorders.
 There is only a genetic predisposition.

-- Psychological factors: certain personality traits, such as perfectionism, can increase the vulnerability to develop an eating disorder.
-For instance, people with obsessive traits are more prone to develop anorexia, and those with anxiety are more susceptible to having bulimia.
+- Psychological factors: certain personality traits, such as perfectionism, can increase the vulnerability to developing an eating disorder.
+For instance, people with obsessive traits are more prone to develop anorexia, and those with anxiety are more susceptible to bulimia.
 Having low self-esteem or the tendency to lose control can lead you to use food to compensate for your problems in other areas of your life.
 Stress, low tolerance to frustration and emotional instability can trigger eating disorders.

 - Social: culture and society pressure individuals to follow specific beauty standards.
-A thin culture constantly transmits the idea that being slim is a synonym of success, and fatness means failure.
+A thin culture constantly transmits the idea that being slim is a synonym for success, and fatness means failure.
 These thinness standards are unrealistic, making most people feel inadequate and often pushing them to risky diets that lead to obsessions with food and weight.

 The symptoms of eating disorders include physical, behavioural, psychological and social problems.
 However, they depend on the type of eating disorder.
 Some of the symptoms that can be seen in eating disorders are described below.

 - Physical symptoms: diets not only affect weight it also impacts the metabolism and endocrine systems.
 When the body doesn’t get the nutrients it needs, you can get headaches, sleeping problems, focus issues, tiredness and fatigue.
 In the most extreme cases, if you suffer from anorexia, you can have anaemia, hypotension or malnutrition.
 Additionally, it is common for women with eating disorders to lose their period.